Branch Office

 Registration of BO with Registrar of Companies

-Every Branch office shall register with MCA within 30 days from establishing its place of business in India and deliver the following documents to the Registrar of Companies.
+Every Branch office shall register with MCA within 30 days from establishing its place of business in India and deliver the required documents to the Registrar of Companies.

 The Branch office will get the Corporate Identification Number on registration by Registrar of Companies.